 What is a one concept approach?

 A one concept approach simply means that instead of presenting several different design options for my client to choose from, I find the best solution and that’s what I present.
-Of course, there is a lot of preliminary work that happens before arriving at that solution—I learn everything there is to know about my client’s business, their target market, their competitors, their mission, their values etc. I then use this information to put together a brand strategy that acts as a clear guide for the design phase as well as a moodboard to communicate to my client how I envisage the overall “feel” of the brand in visual terms.
+Of course, there is a lot of preliminary work that happens before arriving at that solution—I learn everything there is to know about my client’s business, their target market, their competitors, their mission, their values, their brand's personality etc. I then use this information to put together a moodboard to communicate to my client how I envisage the overall “feel” of the brand in visual terms.
 This will give an indication of colours, typography, style, and the emotions I’m wanting my client’s branding to elicit before any designing even takes place.

 So the concept I present to my clients is never anything completely out of left field for them.
 Instead, it’s strategic, it’s tailored, every design decision is intentionally made, it answers the original problems laid out by the client at the beginning of the project, and it’s completely aligned with everything we have discussed and agreed on throughout the project.